Distinguishing Siegel modular forms: Introduction

-The coprimality condition on $P$ is necessary to rule out trivial polynomial relations that can arise from the weights and characters of $f$ and $f'$.
+We note that the coprimality condition on $P$ is necessary to rule out trivial polynomial relations that can arise from the weights and characters of $f$ and $f'$, in which case the conclusion is false.

-This result strengthens the observation in \cite{pitale-book,farmer} on the strong multiplicity one theorem, where the authors note that it is ``remarkable'' that the eigenvalues $a_p$ alone suffice to determine $f$, despite the fact that the Hecke algebra is not generated by $T(p)$.
-We show that an algebraic relation involving \emph{any} of the Hecke eigenvalues for just a positive proportion of primes suffices to determine the form up to twist.
+This result strengthens the observation in \cite{pitale-book,farmer} on the strong multiplicity one theorem, where the authors note that it is ``remarkable'' that the eigenvalues $a_p$ alone suffice to determine a paramodular newform $f$, despite the fact that the Hecke algebra is not generated by $T(p)$.
+We show that an algebraic relation involving \emph{any} of the Hecke data for just a positive proportion of primes suffices to determine the form up to twist.

-\begin{remark} The conclusion that $\pi \simeq \pi' \otimes \chi$ can presumably be strengthened to $f = f' \otimes \chi$, but we are not aware of a reference that constructs arbitrary twists of paramodular newforms.
-However, if $f$ and $f'$ both have trivial nebentypus character, then the conclusion $\pi \simeq \pi' \otimes \chi$ implies that $f$ is a scalar multiple of a \emph{quadratic} twist of $f'$.
-Indeed, in this case $\pi$ and $\pi'$ have trivial central character, so $\chi^2 = 1$, and the construction of quadratic twists of paramodular newforms is given in \cite{jb}. \end{remark}

-\begin{remark} If the levels $N$ and $N'$ are squarefree, then the conclusion $\pi\simeq\pi'\tensor\chi$ implies that $\chi$ is trivial, and hence that $f$ is a scalar multiple of $f'$. \end{remark}
+\begin{remark} Throughout this paper, we assume the automorphic representations $\pi$ and $\pi'$ have cuspidal functorial lifts to $\GL_4(\AQ)$.
+This assumption holds if one assumes Arthur’s endoscopic classification \cite{Arthur2013}, however, this classification depends on a number of unpublished results, of which a portion have appeared \cite{geetaibi,arthur-plug}.
+When $k_2 >2$, these functorial lifts are known to exist unconditionally thanks to work of Weissauer \cite{Weissauersymplectic} and Asgari--Shahidi \cite{asgari-shahidi}.
+However, in the case $k_2 = 2$, the existence of such a lift depends on Arthur’s results.
+For further discussion, see \cite{calegari-blog}. \end{remark}

 In \Cref{sec:applications}, we demonstrate how \Cref{cor:trace,thm:b_p} can be used to prove a broad range of results that distinguish Siegel modular forms by their Hecke data.
 In addition to proving new results, we strengthen the results of \cites{kms, kumar-meher-shankhadar, wang}, and extend the scope of previous results from the elliptic modular setting to the setting of Siegel modular forms \cites{raj, Ramakrishnan-appendix, rajan-forms-squares,kulkarni,murty-pujahari, para, gun-murty-paul, para2,wong}.
-We also note that both theorems and their applications easily generalise to the case of elliptic modular forms, with analogous proofs (see \Cref{sec:modular}).
-In the remainder of the introduction, we outline the proof of \Cref{thm:b_p}.
+We emphasise that both theorems and their applications easily generalise to the case of elliptic modular forms, with analogous proofs (see \Cref{sec:modular}).
+In the next two sections, we outline the proof of \Cref{thm:b_p}.